New Developments at Flamingo Land Resort Resort

 Flamingo Land Coast

 Flamingo Land is poised to venture into Scarborough, a popular North Yorkshire seaside resort located a short distance from the current Theme Park and Zoo.
 Flamingo Land Ltd are Scarborough Borough Council’s preferred bidder for the development of the former Futurist Theatre site.
 Plans have been revealed to potentially create a botanic garden and roller coaster on the site referred to as Flamingo Land Coast.
 The proposed development is based around three environments with subterranean, coastline and sky theme.
 In addition to a glass-roofed botanical garden and roller coaster, the plans also include a lighthouse structure and “Space Shot Tower”.
-The site, overlooking Scarborough’s South Bay, would also include an elevated sea view bar, restaurant and function space, walk-through aviary and new town square.
+The site, overlooking Scarborough’s South Bay, would also include an elevated sea view bar, restaurant and function space, walk-through aviary and a new town square.

-£30 Million Centre Parcs Style Attraction
+£40 Million Center Parcs Style Attraction